Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

 # [Live Deployment](https://rick-morty-vite-react.vercel.app/)

 # todo:
+- make the add one chara work again kek

+# Done
 - and a new route where it shows their favourite characters
 - Make work the thingy were the state doesn't change once we change routes

-# Done
 - add redux to the whole app and maage the state there
 - Once the global state is running, be sure to fix the removing characters on load behaivour
 - add favourite option